techery/fitpay-android-sdk/README.md

 ### Problems with the tests?
 Some versions of Java come with an encryption distribution that may not be up to modern standards.
 If you experience problems with SSL connections, please download the [Java Cryptography Extension](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).

+### Running code coverage
+You can run code coverage in the android SDK (to highlight individual file results) or manually.
+To run manually, run:
+gradlew testDebugUnitTestCoverage
+(Filtered) results can be found in fitpay/build/reports/jacoco/testDebugUnitTestCoverage/html.
+You can also see per line information in fitpay/build/reports/jacoco/testDebugUnitTestCoverage/testDebugUnitTestCoverage.xml.

 ## Contributing to the SDK
 We welcome contributions to the SDK.
 For your first few contributions please fork the repo, make your changes and submit a pull request.
 Internally we branch off of develop, test, and PR-review the branch before merging to develop (moderately stable).
 Releases to Master happen less frequently, undergo more testing, and can be considered stable.
 For more information, please read:  [http://nvie.com/posts/a-successful-git-branching-model/](http://nvie.com/posts/a-successful-git-branching-model/)